 The University of Greenland

-AAU and the University of Greenland (Ilisimatusarfik) have developed a close cooperation in the fields of education and research.
+AAU and the University of Greenland (Ilisimatusarfik) cooperate in the fields of education and research.

 Aalborg University (AAU) is joining forces with the other universities in Denmark in the Nordic cooperation for university administrators known as NUAS.